nervosnetwork/rfcs/rfcs/0000-block-sync-protocol/en/README.md

 ### Storage
 - Block Status Tree
 - Best Chain Tip, decide whether to download blocks and accept blocks
-- Best Header Chain Tip, used in Connecting Header to construct the locator of the first request in each round.
+- Best Header Chain Tip, used in Connecting Header to construct the Locator of the first request in each round.

 Each connection peer should store:
 - Observed Best Chain Tip